mcnulty/udi/PROTOCOL.md

 **signal**

-- `addr`: The virtual address where the signal occurred as an unsigned integer
+- `addr`: The virtual address where the signal occurred as an unsigned, 64-bit integer
 - `sig`: The signal number as an unsigned integer

 **breakpoint**

-- `addr`: The virtual address where the breakpoint occurred as an unsigned integer
+- `addr`: The virtual address where the breakpoint occurred as an unsigned, 64-bit integer

 **thread create**

-- `tid`: The thread id for the newly created thread as an unsigned integer
+- `tid`: The thread id for the newly created thread as an unsigned, 64-bit integer

 **thread death**